-Mexican ethnobotany reflects socio-ecological patterns of a complex socio-cultural dimension, highlighting the forms of transmission of traditional ecological knowledge between different generations [3], inter-ethnic and intra-ethnic differences [4], gender [5], between ecosystems and in biodiversity [6], including environmental changes [7], as well as the anthropocentric characterization of use [8], the complex systems of traditional medicine and food [2].
-Currently, it has been shown that the role that plants play in a socio-ecosystem is so relevant that they provide benefits for human health in the face of climatic stress, during the monsoons (rains in the Sonoran desert) when terpenes are released from the desert plants, in which more than 60 species have been identified with 115 biogenic volatile oils, contribute to human health by improving sleep patterns, regulating emotional hormones, improving digestion and reducing depression and anxiety; preventing oxidative stress diseases [9].
+Mexican ethnobotany as well as in other regions of the world, reflects socio-ecological patterns of a complex socio-cultural dimension, highlighting the forms of transmission of traditional ecological knowledge (TEK) between different generations [10], inter-ethnic and intra-ethnic differences [11], gender [12], between ecosystems and in biodiversity [13], including environmental changes [14], as well as the anthropocentric characterization of utilization [15], the complex systems of traditional medicine and food [9].
+These socio-ecological patterns consist of a set of local knowledge and practices specific to each cultural group, defined as: Tradicional Ecological Knowledge (TEK; [16,17]).
+The TEK is integrated into three main conceptual fields, a) perception=kosmos (set of beliefs associated with plants, e.g. ceremonial and ritual uses), b) cognitive=corpus (sets of knowledge about plant resources, e.g. flock nomenclature, knowledge about biological and ecological aspects), and c) practical=praxis (set of utilization and/or exploitation practices, e.g. categories of use, domestication, [18]).
+Ethnobotanical studies in the country have contributed to the development and consolidation of global ethnobotanical knowledge, e.g. Hunn [19], with the Tzeltal Indians, where he proposes one of the bases for the study of traditional classification.
+Later, he reaffirms his work, studying the lifestyles of the Zapotec Indians of San Juan Gbee, where he documents more than 700 names of plants in the indigenous language [20].
+Novel ethnobotanical research is currently continuing, e.g. Nabhan and collaborators [21], have shown the role that plants play in a socio-ecosystem, and its relevance for human health in the face of climatic stress; during the monsoons (rains in the Sonoran Desert, where the Comcaac indigenous people lives) when terpenes are released from the desert plants, in which more than 60 species have been identified with 115 biogenic volatile oils, contribute to human health by improving sleep patterns, regulating emotional hormones, improving digestion and reducing depression and anxiety; preventing oxidative stress diseases [21].